Shushsa/docs/docs/general.md

  trusted, validator set that is elected by governance; it is this approach, called Multi-Bonded Proof of Authority (MBPoA) that enables Kira to deliver transaction speed competitive with centralized exchanges.

-## Q10: How will you as a team make money?
+## Q10: How will you, as a team, make money?

-Kira Team can be incentivized through the governance controlled on-chain contracting.
-The network will have full custody over the community fund and be able to support Kira Team to continue development efforts.
-Additionally Kira team will operate a validator node and self-bond Kira Tokens to earn block rewards.
+The Kira Team is primary incentivized by a process called on-chain contracting, which is controlled via governance.
+The network will have full custody over a community fund that will finance the Kira Team throughout its continued development efforts.
+Additionally, the team will operate a validator node, and self-bond Kira Tokens, in order to earn block rewards.

 ## Q11: How will the exchange users make money?